Phrytes/solidbase/src/site/notes/Project Design/Phase I/Main Functions I.md

 ---

-- Goal: getting some experience with a Solid Pod app
+- Goal: getting some experience with a Solid Pod app + creating an interesting example app
 - Finding potential issues
 	- Where/how to host
 	- Costs